 I recently wrote an article entitled A Simple Lifestyle Tip To Increase Self-Confidence.
 In it, I talked about how living true to our values–however we define them–makes us more confident people.
 In addressing the broader topic of how to stop caring what people think, popular vlogger Charlie Houpert from Charisma on Command makes a similar appeal.
 Charlie argues that the solution is to focus on our own perceptions expressed in terms of values rather than those of other people.
 At the end of the day, ask yourself, “Did I live up to my values?” rather than “How did my behavior today influence what other people think?”
-This puts the ball in your court and is a surefire way to improve mental health.

 When Paul had gathered a bundle of sticks and put them on the fire, a viper came out because of the heat and fastened on his hand.
 When the native people saw the creature hanging from his hand, they said to one another, “No doubt this man is a murderer.
 Though he has escaped from the sea, Justice has not allowed him to live.”
 He, however, shook off the creature into the fire and suffered no harm.
 They were waiting for him to swell up or suddenly fall down dead.
 But when they had waited a long time and saw no misfortune come to him, they changed their minds and said that he was a god.Acts 28:3-6 (The Fickleness of Opinion)